2016 West Virginia Mountaineers football team: Schedule

-West Virginia announced its 2016 football schedule on November 24, 2015.
-The 2016 schedule consists of 7 home, 4 away, and 1 neutral site game in the regular season.
-The Mountaineers will host Big 12 foes Baylor, Kansas, Kansas State, Oklahoma, and TCU, and will travel to Iowa State, Oklahoma State, Texas, and Texas Tech.
+West Virginia announced their 2016 football schedule on November 24, 2015.
+It consists of seven home, four away, and one neutral site game in the regular season.
+The Mountaineers hosted Big 12 foes Baylor, Kansas, Kansas State, Oklahoma, and TCU, and traveled to Iowa State, Oklahoma State, Texas, and Texas Tech.

-The team will play three non–conference games, two home games against the Missouri Tigers from the Southeastern Conference (SEC) and Youngstown State Penguins from the Missouri Valley Football Conference, and one neutral site game which is against the BYU Cougars at FedExField in Landover, Maryland.
+The team played three non–conference games, two home games against the Missouri Tigers from the Southeastern Conference (SEC) and Youngstown State Penguins from the Missouri Valley Football Conference, and one neutral site game against the BYU Cougars at FedExField in Landover, Maryland.